These prices are for labor only and are effective April 15, 2018. If you have any questions please feel free to contact us.

 There are two rooms which do not follow these guidelines – bathrooms and kitchens.
 Kitchens involve a considerable amount of hand cutting which is one of the most time consuming parts of painting and because of the nature of kitchens most are about 50% cut work.
 Smaller bathrooms are also complicated because of the confined area of work (much longer dry time between coats) as well as quite a bit of brush work around sinks, vanities, medicine cabinets, wall lighting, toilet and sink plumbing and around tubs and showers.
-Kitchens will generally run an extra $50 while bathrooms tend may run an extra $25.
+Kitchens will generally run an extra $25-50 while bathrooms tend may run an extra $25.
 There are exceptions to this rule which we will discuss during the bid.

 Single Coats/Primer Coats

-A single coat of white or ceiling white paint applied to the ceilings of a standard area room will run $65.
-Price assumes walls are also being painted – prices vary for ceiling only paints – for a normal room the price will run about $100 for a ceiling only – no walls paint.
+A single coat of white or ceiling white paint applied to the ceilings of a standard area room will run $70.
+Price assumes walls are also being painted – prices vary for ceiling only paints – for a normal room the price starts at $115 for a ceiling only – no walls paint.
 This works perfect for already white ceilings – any other color may require two coats or more to return to a normal white).

 Things that can increase the price: